National Radio Company: History

 The company was incorporated, in 1914, as the "National Toy Company", but by 1916 had included household appliances in their product range.
 This expansion led to the name change to the "National Company, Inc.".
 By 1923 the product line included toys, food mixers, and radio components.
 Radio components were to play an important part in the company's growth in the mid-1920s as they moved into the large scale manufacture of capacitors.
 It was at this time that two engineers from Harvard University, Fred H. Drake and Glen Browning, approached National to manufacture components to their specifications for a radio receiver of their own design.
 This relationship led to the production and sale of the "National Regenaformer" kit for home construction of the Browning-Drake design.
 The set was capable of tuning the standard AM broadcast band only and could not achieve shortwave reception.
 By the early 1930s National had established a reputation with the amateur radio community based upon their line of regenerative receivers, including the SW-3 and SW-5.

 In 1935 National introduced their top-of-the-line HRO receiver.
 This radio included two RF stages and a crystal filter.
-The distinctive dial allowed KC (kHz) resettability and was a National trademark into the 1960s.
+The distinctive dial allowed kc (kHz) resettability and was a National trademark into the 1960s.
 With few changes other than to keep up with changing tube technology, this same basic design survived for over 20 years.

 National began providing equipment to the United States and Allied government customers such as the Royal Navy in 1939.
-After the US declared war in 1941, National was advised by the military to "Start building HROs; we'll tell you when to stop."
-National began producing for the war effort, and the number of employees went from approximately 200 to about 2500 during the war.
-The war effort brought increased recognition and profits to National and after the war, in the late 40s, National went public.
+After the U.S. declared war in 1941, National was advised by the military to "Start building HROs; we'll tell you when to stop."
+National began producing for the war effort, and the number of employees went from approximately 200 to about 2,500 during the war.
+The war effort brought increased recognition and profits to National and after the war, in the late 1940s, National went public.